jaygaha/ai-mastery-roadmap/_2_Data_Exploration_and_Preprocessing/README.md

 - Visualize data distributions and relationships using Matplotlib.
 - Identify patterns, outliers, and correlations in the dataset.
 - Apply EDA techniques to a real-world customer churn dataset.

+### 3. Data Cleaning: Handling Missing Values, Outliers, and Inconsistencies
+Located in: `_03_Data_Cleaning`

+Learn how to:
+- Identify and handle missing values.
+- Detect and treat outliers.
+- Correct data inconsistencies.